 Thank you for your interest in the Center for Jewish Nonviolence.
-We are no longer accepting applications for the summer of 2017 campaign: End 50 Years of Occupation.
-If you have questions about the campaign, please send them to CJNV.firstname.lastname@example.org.
+Please visit the In the News page with articles and videos about the summer of 2017 campaign: End 50 Years of Occupation.
+If you have questions about the campaign, please send them to CJNV.email@example.com.

 May 14 – 22, 2017

 What: Jewish activists from around the world will convene in the West Bank for 9 days of solidarity activism with Palestinians who are being evicted from their homes and pushed off their land in the name of ongoing settlement expansion and occupation.
 Likely projects include: infrastructure development, agricultural projects, sit-ins, and direct action.

 Why: We believe that international Jewish support for Palestinian and Israeli nonviolent activists working to end the unjust occupation of the Palestinian Territories is crucial.
 As Jews, we say to our own communities, to the Israeli government, and to the world that the occupation must not continue.

 Where: Activists will stay together in Bethlehem and engage in a variety of campaigns and activities in Hebron and South Hebron Hills.

 Who: The Center for Jewish Nonviolence is comprised of Jews from the entire spectrum of the anti-occupation left.
 We come from groups and organizations like All That’s Left: Anti Occupation Collective, Jewish Voice for Peace, J Street, Open Hillel, If Not Now, Students for Justice in Palestine, Jews for Racial and Economic Justice, T’ruah, Hashomer Hatzair, and many others.
 We expect participants to come with various understandings of the causes of and solutions to the occupation.
 This diversity is welcome.